 Division 2 — Protection of works and prevention of waste

-40. Duty to keep fittings in repair
+40. Land owners to maintain pipes etc. to prevent waste

 Every person supplied with water under this Act shall keep all pipes and all fittings within or attached to his land and connected to the Corporation’s service or communication pipe or meter in good repair so as to prevent effectually the water from running to waste.